To My Dear Twenty-Somethings,

 Preheat oven to 425º

 Remove salmon from package and place on a parchment-lined baking sheet.
 This one inch thick, skinless fillet of Atlantic farmed salmon came from Costco.
 I look for the thickest fillets.

 Bake in a fully preheated oven for 10 minutes.
 Set a timer.
 By 10 minutes, the salmon’s surface should have lost its translucence.
-If not, put it back in the oven for 2 minutes.
-Use the tip of a knife to test for almost doneness anywhere but the thickest part of the salmon.
-The fillet should split or separate where ever you poke it with the knife.
-See how the fillet broke into zig-zaggy (flakey) segments?
-The sides are cooked, and the center will finish cooking as it sits outside of the oven.
+If not, put it back in the oven for 2 more minutes.

-Allow salmon to rest in its baking pan for ten minutes so the heat from the surface of the fish can transfer into the center of the fillet and finish the cooking process.
+Loosely cover the salmon with foil.
+Allow to rest in the baking pan for ten minutes.
+The heat from the surface of the fish will transfer into the center of the fillet and finish the cooking process.
 For a refresher on how Heat Transfer works in foods, go here.

 Salmon can be served either hot, at room temperature, or chilled.

-Here I served the sliced salmon on a bed of mixed greens, chopped red onions, avocados, and orange and red tomatoes.
-I tossed the salad with A Simple Everyday Salad Dressing, from last week’s blog post.
+I served the sliced salmon on a bed of mixed greens, chopped red onions, avocados, and orange and red tomatoes.
+I tossed the salad with A Simple Everyday Salad Dressing from last week’s blog post.